2006 Russian ban of Moldovan and Georgian wines

-EU's external relations commissioner, Benita Ferrero-Waldner stated that the EU was worried about what she called an "embargo" against Moldova, but the EU couldn't take any measures since Russia was not a member of the World Trade Organization.
+EU's external relations commissioner Benita Ferrero-Waldner stated that the EU was worried about what she called an "embargo" against Moldova, but the EU couldn't take any measures since Russia was not a member of the World Trade Organization.

-The president of NATO Parliamentary Assembly Pierre Lellouche also said, on May 5, he was deeply concerned about the Russian ban on Georgian products.
+The president of NATO Parliamentary Assembly Pierre Lellouche also said that he was deeply concerned about the Russian ban on Georgian products.

 From 5 May to 6 May 2006, the Russian government also banned the import of Borjomi (Боржоми, ბორჯომი) and Nabeglavi (Набеглави, ნაბეღლავი), two popular brands of Georgian mineral water.

 The government claimed that it was a health hazard since it failed to meet water purity standards.
 The Georgian government responded by stating that the action was an expansion of the wine embargo and a part of a political campaign to punish the country for pro-Western policies, a claim President Mikheil Saakashvili of Georgia reiterated at the Conference on Common Vision for Common Neighborhood held in Vilnius, Lithuania, from May 1 to 4, and attended also by the presidents of the three Baltic states, Poland, Ukraine, Moldova, Romania, Bulgaria and the United States Vice-President Richard Cheney.

-Neither the Georgian or Moldovan wines, nor the Borjomi or Nabeglavi mineral waters had been banned nor restricted in any other country besides Russia.
+Neither the Georgian or Moldovan wines nor the Borjomi or Nabeglavi mineral waters had been banned nor restricted in any other country besides Russia.
 One Russian expert has also criticized the Russian ban on "Borjomi".
+Georgia threatened to block Russia's bid to join World Trade Organization in response to the ban, with Russia requiring approval from Georgia, the United States and Moldova at this point to join WTO.

 The drink ban appeared to exacerbate tensions between Russia and the Government of Georgia.
 The 2008 South Ossetia war would occur later that year.
 Following the conflict, Georgia also withdrew from the Commonwealth of Independent States (CIS), a bloc of several post-Soviet countries.

-Georgian wines are currently (2013) sold in over 50 countries, including Ukraine, which became the key market after the Russian ban.
-However, sales fell sharply, to about one third of what Georgia exported prior to the ban.
+In 2013, Georgian wines were sold in over 50 countries, including Ukraine, which became the key market after the Russian ban.
+However, sales later fell sharply, to about one third of what Georgia exported prior to the ban.

 Return of Georgian wines to the Russian market

 In early 2013, negotiations between Russian and Georgian authorities and wineries were held in Moscow.
 Russia agreed to send inspectors to about 60 wine producing facilities in Georgia.
-According to an industry expert in the Georgian government, local wine products may return to the Russian market in 2013, and the country plans to grow wine production by 50% in 2015, almost reaching pre-ban levels.
-However, wine industry experts in Russia expect Georgian wines will enjoy limited interest in Russia, at about 1% market share, compared to 10% before the ban.
-The main reason is that the market became much more competitive since 2006, with many stronger local, Western European and South American wine brands, especially in the mid-price segment.
+According to an industry expert in the Georgian government, local wine products had a chance to return to the Russian market in 2013, and the country planned to grow wine production by 50% in 2015, almost reaching pre-ban levels.
+However, wine industry experts in Russia expected Georgian wines would enjoy limited interest in Russia, at about 1% market share, compared to 10% before the ban.
+The main reason is that the market became much more competitive since 2006, with many local, Western European, and South American wine brands, especially in the mid-price segment.

 The ban was lifted by the end of 2013.